-At this stage, you need to measure your security tools’ detection accuracies and ensure they are working as expected.
-For instance, a user who usually accesses files from one location is now accessing them from another location.
+At this stage, you must measure your security tools’ detection accuracies and ensure they work as expected.
+For instance, a user who usually accesses files from one location is now accessing them from another.
 This could be a sign that the user’s credentials have been compromised, and someone is trying to use them to move laterally on the network.

 You can use detection technologies with AI/ML capabilities to help you detect and prevent lateral movement attacks.
 These technologies can be used to monitor user behavior and identify anomalies that could be indicative of lateral movement.

-The best way to identify lateral movement and other cyber threat issues is to adopt a trusted cybersecurity process that benefits every member of your organization.
+The best way to identify lateral movement and other cyber threat issues is to adopt a trusted cybersecurity process that benefits every organization member.
 SentinelOne’s Lateral Movement Detection engine utilizes the platform’s low level monitoring to gain visibility into all machine operations, including the above script language and protocols.

 It’s able to detect and mitigate lateral movement attacks in real-time by building execution context in real time and applying Behavioral AI to identify the anomalies in usage of these various techniques to move around in the network, preventing the spread of malware or a “roaming” attacker.
 You can see how it works here: